tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 - `module unload <ModuleName>`unloads ModuleName from your environment, updates environment variables
 - `module purge <ModuleName>`this will clear all modules from your current environment
-- `module list` shows modules you currently have loaded
+- `module list` shows modules you currently have loaded There are a few others that can use their description to help you but Jetstream2 doesn't provide any descriptions so I will not be showing those here.
+They may be useful on Hummingbird if you ever play with it.

 # Step 4 - Configure and make*

 # Step 5 - Create your HPL.dat
 This repo includes a template.
+[This](https://www.netlib.org/benchmark/hpl/tuning.html) will walk you through how to set each parameter.
 # Step 6 - Create your SLURM batch script
 This repo includes a template.